 In terms of steering documents, it should first be noted that there is no national strategy dedicated to early childhood education and care (ECEC) and no law specifically dedicated to this type of education.
-Provisions on ECEC are included in the strategy for pre-university education and in the law on pre-university education.
+Provisions on ECEC are partially included in the "Strategy on education" in relation to measures for increasing access, and in the law on pre-university education.
 The law states that the responsibility for preschool education is shared between the Ministry of Education and Sports and local governance units.
-The ministry is responsible for curricula development and learning materials with regard to kindergartens (kopshte) for children aged 3–6 years, whereas local governance units are responsible for the buildings and premises of public institutions.
+The ministry is responsible for curricula development and learning materials with regard to kindergartens for children aged 3–6 years, whereas local governance units are responsible for the buildings and premises of public institutions.
 Based on the law on pre-university education, preschool education aims to support the social, intellectual and physical development of every child, in addition to promoting hygiene, cultivation of values and preparation for basic education.
 Preschool education in kindergartens is available for children aged 3–6 years, and children aged 5 years can attend preparatory classes in a basic education school to support their integration into basic education.
-Such enrolment is not obligatory.
+Such enrollment is not obligatory.

 - Teaching standards for preschool education teachers.
 This sets out the key standards for preschool teachers.